nus-cs3203/course-website/contents/tools/introduction.md

 A software team needs a set of good tools to build a product.
 For CS3203, we recommend the following tools:

-* C++ Compiler: Visual Studio 2022/2019.
+* Integrated Development Environment (IDE): Visual Studio 2022/2019 (recommended for Windows) or CLion (recommended for macOS).
 Please avoid using older versions of Visual Studio because you may have problems integrating with AutoTester.
-You can also use other C++ compilers such as CLion (for macOS).
+You can also use other IDEs that are not recommended as long as you know how to set up the correct compilers for the startup solution.

+* C++ Compilers: MSVC (automatically available with Visual Studio 2022/2019) for team members developing on Windows, or AppleClang (automatically available with Xcode) for team members developing on macOS.

 * Version Control System (VCS): You are required to use Git with the GitHub repository provided.

 * Unit Testing Framework: You can use VS Unit Testing, cppUnit, or any other frameworks.

-* Project Management Tools: You are required to use features in GitHub Issues / JIRA Cloud to do project management.
+* Project Management Tools: You are required to use features in GitHub Issues / JIRA Cloud / TROFOS to do project management.

 * Documentation: You can use Doxygen or other documentation tools.